-2020 stats: I’ve watched I don’t know how many seasons of Below Deck.
+2020 stats: I watched I don’t know how many seasons of Below Deck.
 Kept my New Year’s Resolution to get better at swimming.
 Definitely gained the COVID-19.
-Did the stay-cations, the barbeques-with-your-bubble and continue demolish the global supply of green bananas.
+Did the stay-cations, the barbeques-with-your-bubble and continue demolish the global supply of Thai cookbooks.

-And now what?
-Northern Hemisphere people know – with a dread we’ve never known – Winter Is Coming.
-If you’re sick of Netflix (or horrified at what your algorithm has become), below, find 29 ways to bring Thailand to you.
+If you’re sick of Netflix (or horrified at what your algorithm has become), below, find 29 Thailand-inspired activities to do at home.
 From food and flavours you’ve never heard of, to books you’ve never read – here’s hoping it gives you a month’s worth of sunshine.

 Links below may include affiliates.
 I use affiliate links to recommended products and services.
 I receive a small commission on any resulting purchases at no cost to the customer.
 As an Amazon Associate, I earn from qualifying purchases.
 It keeps The Koh Samui Guide ad-free, never sponsored and 100% independent.